 The downside of buying new, however, is that you might encounter delays.
 The location might also be an issue if it’s not yet as established as a bustling business centre.
 For a while, you have to contend with the uncertainties of a new development until it settles.
 Both of these can affect the property’s profitability in the early days.

 Meanwhile, an existing property means it’s more or less ready for tenants.
 Unless it’s in a dire state, you can quickly put up a house or apartment for occupancy after a few weeks of repairs and refurbishing.
 Buying an existing property is also cheaper than buying a new one.
 On the other hand, existing properties may have hidden structural problems and other issues that can eat up your budget.
-Depending on the location, you may also experience a decline in demand and value when newer areas get developed.
+Depending on the location, you may also experience a decline in demand and value when newer areas develop.
+These factors are essential when deciding how to finance an apartment building.

 If you feel like you aren’t ready yet to commit to a long-term real estate investment, you may want to consider real estate investment trusts or REITs.
 Essentially, a REIT is like a mutual fund.
 They pool investments from multiple individuals, then invest the sum into income-generating real estate.
 This way, individual investors can earn dividends without having to actually buy and manage properties.